 Tiphaine Carrère

-Full credits coming soon below
+Full credits below

 Orfeo is Sasha Amaya‘s choreo-operatic research re-creation of Monteverdi’s 1607 opera based on the ancient Greek myth, through which she explores listening, proximity, power, and loss.